laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1465

-Before, when a subscription was cancelled from the dashboard, any lingering trial on it didn't end.
-In v15 the trial for a subscription is always ended when the subscription is canceled.
+Previously, when a subscription was canceled, any lingering trial on the subscription did not end.
+In Cashier v15, the trial for a subscription is always ended when the subscription is canceled.

 ### `isDeleted` Method On Invoice Removed

 PR: https://github.com/laravel/cashier-stripe/pull/1529

-The `deleted` status on invoices no longer exists and therefor its subsequent method is removed as well.
+The `deleted` status on invoices no longer exists and therefore its corresponding method has been removed.

 ## Upgrading To 14.12.2 From 14.12